Please do not send confidential informationvia email.

 Clean Graffiti Awareness Campaign

 please click this link to complete the web-based Pledge Form.
-Once you complete the Pledge Form, you will receive emails and other notifications from the MCPH Office of Violence Prevention regarding collaborative meetings and other events related to violence prevention and education.
+Once you complete the Pledge Form, you will receive emails and other notifications from the MCPH Office of Violence Prevention regarding collaborative meetings and other events related to violence prevention and education in our region.

 Tracie Campbell, Senior Health Manager, at 980-314-9117 or